fseonline/WordPress-Expert-Agent-XML-Feed/readme.txt

 = Where can I find my Remote URL, User, and Password login details? =

+These are the FTP details given to you by Expert Agent.
 You will need to create a Log Ticket through the Expert Agent Management system, informing them that you would like to ask for the XML feed FTP login details.
+You can also email them at [support@expertagent.co.uk](mailto:support@expertagent.co.uk)

 = The XML feed is now working, how do I extract its data? =